cacheflowe/haxademic/guides/windows-wsl-notes.md

   </VirtualHost>
 ```

-If Apache doesn't already have ssl enabled, you'll get an error message on Apache restart like this: `Invalid command 'SSLEngine'`.
+* If Apache doesn't already have ssl enabled, you'll get an error message on Apache restart like this: `Invalid command 'SSLEngine'`.
 To fix this, run this command:

-`sudo a2enmod ssl`
+* `sudo a2enmod ssl`

-If all goes well, you should be able to make requests like `https://localhost` or `https://your.ip.address`.
+* If all goes well, you should be able to make requests like `https://localhost` or `https://your.ip.address` from other devices.
 You might have to manually allow the self-signed certificate in any given browser.

 #### Fix a WSL warning message on Apache start